 Although NOAA did not sample along a depth profile under the oil sheens, it is known that oil is entrained by wave action, circulation, and chemical processes.
-Estimates of oil entrainment depth vary and have been reported to be as great as 20 meters (NOAA 2016).
-However, because larvae sampling did not exceed five meters, for the purposes of injury quantification for this NRDA only, NOAA assumes oil was entrained to a depth of five meters resulting in TPAH and oil droplet concentrations sufficient to cause toxicity.
+Light refined products, such as diesel, disperse readily into the water column under even gentle wave action and dissolution occurs from both surface sheens and dispersed droplets.
+Light distillates have the highest potential of any oil type for vertical mixing, dissolution, and impacts to water column resources.
+(National Research Council, 2003).
+Estimates of oil entrainment depth below sheens vary and have been reported to be as great as 20 meters (NOAA 2016).
+Additionally, Abt (2018) reported that, although mixing was more pronounced when waves were present, mixing in the water column occurred below a slick regardless of whether there was wave action.
+Abt (2018) also reported observing measurable TPH concentrations below rainbow sheens during days when the wind speeds were within those reported for Sitka Sound during the Tug Powhatan incident.
+Based on the conditions during the incident and relevant data from other studies, for the purposes of injury quantification for this NRDA, NOAA assumes oil was entrained to a depth of 5 meters resulting in TPAH and oil droplet concentrations sufficient to cause toxicity (NOAA 2016, Abt 2018).

-Furthermore, Pacific herring larvae are positively phototactic, preferring to be at or near the water surface, and show vertical migration throughout larval development, including the yolk sac larval stage immediately after hatching (Stevenson 1962; Clay et al. 2004).
+Furthermore, Pacific herring larvae are positively phototactic, preferring to be at or near the water surface, and show vertical migration throughout larval development, including the yolk sac larval stage immediately after hatching (Stevenson 1962; Haldorson et al. 1993; Clay et al. 2004).
 It is likely that any herring larvae present in the surface mixing layer of the water column in impacted areas would come in contact with surface sheen or the entrained or dissolved oil beneath the sheen.